 This is where the at-fault driver in a Utah car accident did not have any insurance, or you encounter a hit and run driver.
 Just like UIM, UM can be waived in writing, but never should be.
 The Utah UM statute can be found here.

 Nearly all personal injury attorneys work on what is called a contingency fee agreement where if you don’t receive compensation for your injuries, the contingency fee attorney does not get paid.
 See an article by Personal Injury Attorney about the contingency fee being the “keys to the courtroom.”

-No. You have not obligation to cooperate in an adjuster interview for the at-fault driver’s insurance company.
-Although there may be good reason to do so for speed of recovery and moving the insurance claim along.
-But most of the time it is not in your best interest to give an interview because it is the insurance company’s second chance at a deposition.
+No. You have no obligation to cooperate in an adjuster interview for the at-fault driver’s insurance company.
+Although, there may be good reason to do so for speed of recovery and moving the insurance claim along.
+Most of the time it is not in your best interest to give an interview because it is the insurance company’s second chance at a deposition.
 Everything you say in an adjuster interview will be used against you in the courtroom.
-Often you are still shook up from your injuries and not completely with it.
+Often you are still shaken up from your injuries and not completely with it.
 Other times you simply do not know what is going on because this is the first time you have been in a car accident and now there are numerous new people in your life asking for information.
 Doctors, personal injury attorneys, coverage adjusters, liability adjusters and your own insurance company.
 This can be overwhelming for many people.